 Consider a subject who enters at t0 and dies at t1.

 Stata interprets the interval as [t0,t1)—closed on the left, open on the right—or equivalently, as t such that t0 <= t < t1.
 By that logic, t0=t1=0 makes no sense since it results in the interval [0,0)—the interval would be 0 <= t < 0.

 Mechanically, when events happen at the same time, Stata interprets them as really occurring in the order of failures, censorings, and finally entries.
 Thus, a subject who entered and died at the same time would first die and then enter the sample.

-What you really mean by this is that subjects entered at time 0 and then, almost instantly, died.
-You need to change your death times to 0+epsilon, where epsilon is some small number.
+What you probably mean by this is that subjects entered at time 0 and then, almost instantly, died.
+If this is the case, you need to change your death times to 0+epsilon, where epsilon is some small number.

 Choose epsilon so that 0+epsilon is less than the time of the first death after time 0.
-What value of epsilon you choose that meets that constraint does not matter.
+When fitting a Cox model, any value of epsilon that meets that constrain will lead to the same results.

 Say the earliest failure among those failing after time 0 is time 1.
 You could

 . replace time = .1 if time==0 . stset ... . stcox ...

 stcox would report the same results if we changed the time 0 deaths to occur at time .2: